alevis/mulyrica/README.md

 # Mulyrica
-A tool for analyzing and providing useful insights into lyrics.
+A tool for creating, analyzing and providing useful insights into lyrics.
 ![Mulyrica](mulyrica.png)
 ```
-Inputs: Song and Author
+Inputs: Song and Author + Tweets
-Outputs: Sentiment
+Outputs: Sentiment Analysis + Lyrics
 ```
 This web application runs on port `5000`